Cees Nooteboom – 533 – een dagenboek

 Being on the private email list of Derek Sivers has some advantages (anyone can be on the list, it is not something elitist, just go here: https://sive.rs/list).
 One advantage is getting early access to Derek’s new work.
 How To Live is Derek’s new book, he pointed me to through the email list.
 I bought it and read it.

-The book is a great guidance to life, as the title suggests.
-It is packed with great advice, categorized into 27 topics.
-The advice is sometimes contradictory, and Derek does not hide that: he gave the book the subtitle: “27 conflicting answers and one weird conclusion”.
+As the title suggests, the book is great guidance for life.
+It is packed with great advice and categorized into 27 topics.
+The advice is sometimes contradictory, and Derek does not hide that: he gave the book the subtitle “27 conflicting answers and one weird conclusion.”
 And I don’t care either; life is contradictory.

-The book is way too dense to summarize in anyway.
-Just some parts by topic that I found useful for myself.
+The book is way too dense to summarize in any way.
+Here are some parts by topic that I found useful for myself.

 Be independent.